scrapinghub/exporters/docs/modules.rst

 All bypass classes are subclasses of BaseBypass class, and must implement two methods:

     - meets_conditions(configuration)
             Checks if provided export configuration meets the requirements to use the bypass.
-If not, a RequisitesNotMet exception must be thrown.
+If not, it returns False.

-    - bypass()
+    - execute()
         Executes the bypass script.

     - close()